 Latest COVID-19 Information

-The Student Health Center will not be providing medical care during the summer (except during orientation days on June 23, 24, 26 and 28).
+The Student Health Center will not be providing medical care during the summer.
 We will resume our regular hours on August 15, 2022.

 Students in need of medical care after hours are to call Public Safety at 610-660-1111 for assistance.

 Any student with the following symptoms: fever, cough, or shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting or diarrhea; or contact with a known or suspected COVID-19 case are encouraged to get tested for COVID-19.
 Symptoms may appear two to 14 days after exposure.
 Click here to order free COVID-19 rapid tests.

 All members of the Saint Joseph's community are required to complete the COVID-19 Positive Test Result Form immediately upon receipt of a positive test result.